Milan in Italy ranks high on the list of Europe’s coolest cities and is a beautiful and exciting place to visit.

 Soaking up the unique atmosphere of Brera Neighborhood

-Brera is the most “artistic” neighbourhood in Milan, an elegant district filled with amazing art, culture and architecture.
+Brera is the most “artistic” neighborhood in Milan, an elegant district filled with amazing art, culture, and architecture.

 The famous art gallery – Pinacoteca di Brera is located there and so is the Brera Academy of Fine Arts.

-This local market is irresistibly atmospheric and will give a glimpse of the authentic Italian lifestyle.
+This local market is irresistibly atmospheric and will give you a glimpse of the authentic Italian lifestyle.

-It’s easy to fall in love with the romantic alleys of this neighbourhood where each and every corner seems to have a story to tell.
+It’s easy to fall in love with the romantic alleys of this neighborhood where each and every corner seems to have a story to tell.